 Carrie graduated cum laude with a B.F.A. in dance and choreography from Virginia Commonwealth University in 2000.
 During her time at VCU she performed in faculty pieces by Chris Burnside and the late Audrey Jung, and trained with amazing faculty and guest artists such as: Chris Burnside, Barbara Grubel, Arnott Mader, Judy Jacobs, Audrey Jung, Melanie Richards, Nicolas Leicter, Judy Steel, Martha Curtis, Scott Putnam, Taylor 2 Dance Company, BeBe Miller, and many others.
 She was selected to attend American College Dance Festival in 2000 for her piece “Phantasm”, and again in 2001 for her performance in "Reel Elements".
-In 2002 she moved to NYC to study with Skip Costa and other NYC based dancers.
+In 2002 she moved to NYC to pursue her performance career.
 While there, she realized that her true passion in dance was with her students.
 She returned the following year to continue teaching and has built a modern department at CDC that cannot be matched, and in 2006, she became the owner of CDC.

 Most recently, Carrie performed around the Richmond and D.C. area with rva dance collective.
 In their first season, rva performed at the Jack Guidone Theater (D.C.), Artworks Studios (RVA) and Grace Street Theater (RVA).
 Their evening length show, 'breakthrough', received rave reviews by the Richmond Times Dispatch and they were the 2010 recipients of the Theresa Pollak Excellence in Arts Award in dance.
 She resigned from the company in 2011, after 2 seasons, to focus solely on the studio.